philip-karlsson/vim-tc-explorer/README.md

 # vim-tc-explorer.nvim

+# DISCONTINUED
+- Future development will be in https://github.com/philip-karlsson/bolt.nvim

 Fuzzy finder file manager for Neovim with emphasis on speed and visibility

 _"Get that Total Commander filter-as-you-type fast paced navigation in vim"_